 Some women are bothered by it during pregnancy.

 There is absolutely no danger to you, or your baby, from this (or lack of one).

 There are some things you can try if you want to reduce the color or size of the line.

 Prenatal vitamins have more than enough folic acid to meet most women’s needs, so check with your doctor before adding more.
 You can also eat foods rich in folic acid, such as spinach and leafy greens.

 Don’t worry if you are eating a healthy diet, and you still get linea nigra – it’s a normal part of pregnancy.

 ❓ Can I Cover This Up?

-If you’re trying to limit the formation of a linea nigra, be sure to use sunscreen or keep your belly covered when you’re in direct sun.
+- Be sure to use sunscreen or keep your belly covered when you’re in direct sun.
 Just like suntan can darken skin freckles, sun rays can darken linea nigra.

+- You could also try to cover it some with makeup.
 Some women find foundation and powder can decrease the appearance of a line.